khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Sentiment-Analysis-with-Python.md

 ### Fine-Tuning a Transformer for Your Data

-When the pretrained model does not match your domain, fine-tune it:
+When the pretrained model does not match your domain, fine-tune it.
+For a more comprehensive guide on fine-tuning techniques including LoRA and QLoRA, see [Fine-Tuning LLMs with Python](/posts/Fine-Tuning-LLMs-with-Python/).

 ```python
 from transformers import (